CDC: Six total coronavirus cases confirmed in San Antonio

-SAN ANTONIO — The Centers for Disease Control and Prevention has confirmed five cases of coronavirus disease (COVID-19) in San Antonio.
+SAN ANTONIO — The Centers for Disease Control and Prevention has confirmed new cases of coronavirus disease (COVID-19) in San Antonio.

 The people affected are among the group of Diamond Princess cruise ship passengers currently under federal quarantine at Joint Base San Antonio-Lackland.